chendoy/chat-project-ISE182/README.md

 - sorting of messages

--cheking 150 characters of message before sending
+- cheking 150 characters of message before sending

 - implementation of the logger